 Then how long, O Holy One?

-I cry for help but you do not hear.
-I cry out to you, "Violence," but you do not come to my aid.
+I cry for help

+but you do not hear.

+I cry out to you, "Violence,"

+but you do not come to my aid.

 Why do you let me see harm?

 Why must I look at distress?

-Violence and wrong are before me; there are lawsuits and guarrels.
+Violence and wrong

+are before me;

+there are lawsuits and quarrels.

 Then the Holy One answered me and said: Write the vision clearly upon the tablets, so one can read it aloud fluently.
 For the vision still has its time, it will produce; it will not fail.
 If it delays, wait for it; it will surely come, it will not delay.
-The rash person has no integrity; the just in their faith shall live.
+The rash person has no integrity;

 Habakkuk 1.2-3; 2.2-4